 Be cautious with retinoids.
 If you are just starting out with retinoids like tretinoin, we recommend pausing on adding new products (like acids) to your routine.
 Additionally, if you are already using a retinoid, you likely don’t need exfoliating acids as they both treat similar concerns.
 If you decide to incorporate acids, use them on an alternating basis with your retinoid.

 Overall, there are lots of exfoliating acids out there on the market, so it’s all about finding the right products for you and your skin.
-If you have questions about incorporating exfoliating acids to your routine, feel free to contact your dermatologist!
+If you have questions about incorporating exfoliating acids to your routine, feel free to reach out to a dermatologist or healthcare provider!
 They’ll be able to advise you on the best way to add new products based on your treatment plan.

 What is vitamin E oil and what are the benefits of it?
 Read more to find out!Read More

 In this article, we’re exploring the causes of wrinkles in men, what types of wrinkles are the most common and prevention and treatment options to keep your face youthful for as long as possible.Read More

 Read on to learn ways you can possibly remove or reduce acne scars naturally, along with ways to prevent acne from occurring in the first place.Read More